 The very first recipe in Jeff Hertzberg and Zoë François’ book The New Artisan Bread in Five Minutes a Day, is the Master Recipe for one or multiple boules (depending on how big you want your boule to be).
 I usually use the recommended all-purpose flour, but today I used Chef’s 00 Flour, and I used a Dutch Oven instead of a baking stone, pizza-peel or baking sheet.
 I know the all-purpose flour works just great, just wanted to see the result of the Chefs 00 Flour.

-Preheat oven to 450 degrees F. Add active yeast to the (luke) warm water and add a pinch of sugar.
-I always add a tiny bit of sugar to wake-up the yeast and make them happy and hungry.
-A pinch of sugar will not influence the flavor, nor the nutritional value.
+- Step 1 – Sprinkle active yeast onto the (luke) warm water, add a pinch of sugar and mix.
+This will wake-up the yeast, but will not influence the flavor, nor the nutritional value of the bread.
 Allow yeast to work its magic until the surface is frothy.

-Add salt and flour and mix with a spoon until well-mixed.
+- Step 2 – Add salt and flour and mix with a spoon until well-mixed.
 You can use a stand mixer of hand mixer.
-I don’t have a stand mixer, so I use a spoon and finish it with my hand (wet) to make sure all flour is incorporated.
-Cover the bowl with plastic wrap and allow to rise for approx. 2 hours.
+Make sure all the flour is incorporated.
+Cover the bowl with plastic wrap and allow the dough to rise for approx. 2 hours.
 Prepare a Dutch oven by cutting a piece of parchment paper to cover the bottom of the pan and dust the bottom with cornmeal.

-After the rise, it is time to shape the dough.
-Empty the bowl on a flour dusted surface.
+- Step 3 – After the rise, empty the bowl onto a flour dusted surface.
 Start creating a boule by stretching the surface of the dough and tuck it around the ball onto the bottom.
 The bottom may look a little bit like a bundle of dough pieces together, but that will mostly disappear during baking.
 Once you have created a smooth cohesive ball, place it on top of the parchment paper in the Dutch oven.
 Dust the top with flour and cut the top of the loaf with a knife; make a cross or make a few cuts side by side.

 Artisan No-Knead Country Bread